LDraw Primitives Reference

 Stud primitives

-Special purpose primitives Top
+Stud-related primitives Top

-Each studxxx primitive described below has a matching low resolution stu2xxx primitive, used by the fast-draw mode of renderers - these stu2xxx primitive should never be used in part files.
+Each studxxx primitive described below has a matching low resolution stu2xxx primitive, used by the fast-draw mode of renderers - these stu2xxx primitive must never be used in part files.
 An additional primitive (studline.dat) is used to substitute a single line for studs by the super fast-draw mode of LDraw.

-All stud primitives are modelled with the solid disc uppermost, even if designed for the underside of parts (stud3, stud4, stud8).
+All stud primitives are modelled with the solid disc uppermost, even if designed for the underside of parts (stud3, stud4, stud8, stud11).
 The origin is at the base of the stud and they extend for 4LDU in the {-y} dimension.
 To use for the underside, the primitives need to be inverted in the {y} dimension, viz.

 1 16 x y z 1 0 0 0 -1 0 0 0 1 stud3.dat

-These primitives should not be scaled in the {x} or {z} dimensions.
+These primitives must not be scaled in the {x} or {z} dimensions.
 Ideally they should not be scaled in the {y} dimension either, to allow the accurate substitution of chamfered studs by high-quality renderers [but this rule is flouted in the regular brick files, where stud4 is scaled by 5 to generate the underside tube].

 stud.dat